xraypy/feff85exafs/src/README.md

 Clearly, if we stay with json-fortran, these concerns need to be addressed and well tested.

+**NOTE (2015-02-11):** This seems not to be a problem.
+Everything is working for me (Bruce) on both linux and Windows with gfortran 4.9.

 ---

 # To be fixed

-1. Many of the SConstruct files explicitly link to libgfortran and libm.
-That needs to be fixed for other platforms/compilers.

-2. C wrapper's SConstruct has /usr/local/lib hardwired
+1. C wrapper's SConstruct has /usr/local/lib hardwired

+2. use of `-fPIC` is hardwired throughout

 ---